Miguel Rojas Preview, Player Props: Dodgers vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 8.7 K/9, which ranks 16th in MLB.
+- The 8.7 strikeouts per nine innings compiled by the Brewers pitching staff ranks 16th in the league.

-- The Brewers have the 12th-ranked team ERA among all league pitching staffs (4.02).
+- The Brewers' 4.04 team ERA ranks 12th across all league pitching staffs.

-- Brewers pitchers combine to give up 150 total home runs at a rate of 1.3 per game (to rank 22nd in baseball).

 © 2023 Data Skrive.
 All rights reserved.